 Ever since Square acquired it, Weebly has also become a decent option for anyone who wants to set up an online store for a low cost.

 With a free tier that includes robust eCommerce functionality and many themes and apps, you might wonder if building a Weebly site is the right option for you.

 We are here to answer that question.
-Check out our Weebly review to discover the pros, cons, features, pricing, and what types of websites Weebly is suitable for in 2023!
+As seasoned experts in the website-building industry, we’ve spent countless hours analyzing and comparing different platforms. n our in-depth Weebly review, we’ll unveil the pros, cons, features, pricing, and the types of websites Weebly is ideally suited for in 2023.

 Table Of Contents

-- Free Tier & Value For Money On Paid Plans
+- 2. Free Tier & Value for Money on Paid Plans

 - Weebly Pricing